GenderMagProject/dc/README.md

 	- facets.txt (one facet per line, use these abbreviations: m, cse, atr, ips, ls)
 	- zoom_before.png (what the design looked like before it was changed; png or jpg; other image formats might also work)
 	- zoom_after.png (what the design looked like after it was changed; png or jpg; other image formats might also work)
+  - short_title.txt (a succinct description of the fix, maybe 2 or 3 words)

 3. See rubric below for more guidance

 ### Facets Cheat Sheet